 We’ve got to share with you the good news!
-It’s that time of year now where the nights are dark earlier, it’s cold and a little damp – making it the perfect time to snuggle up with a luxurious hot chocolate made from flakes of delicious, real milk and dark chocolate.
+It’s that time of year now where the nights are dark earlier, it’s cold and a little damp – making it the perfect time to snuggle up with a luxurious hot chocolate made from flakes of delicious, real milk and dark chocolate, or a delicious oat m!lk.
 A recent study indicates that drinking hot chocolate is good for your mental agility!

 The drinking chocolate we enjoy today doesn’t really resemble its origins, from 4500 years ago in Central America – a strong, bitter drink made with water and spices.
 Prized as a healthy food and stimulant it was believed to be a divine gift from the Goddess Ixcacao, associated with fertility and regeneration.